top of page

 in production

-Kopiraet is a portrait of Tarcisia Tiningkon, a charismatic woman living on the island of Ambrym in Vanuatu, in the South Pacific.
+KOPIRAET is a portrait of Tarcisia Tiningkon, a charismatic woman living on the island of Ambrym in Vanuatu, in the South Pacific.
 In this portrait, the filmmakers reflect on our position and the (im)possibility of (Western) representation of the "other."
-Is it at all possible to move beyond the boundaries of exoticism, voyeurism, and exploitation?
+Is it possible to move beyond the boundaries of exoticism, voyeurism, and exploitation?

-Kopiraet is a film that examines power structures and representational regimes, while at the same time showcasing a woman who defies patriarchal patterns and, in doing so, bends kastom to her will.
+KOPIRAET is a film that examines power structures and representational regimes, while at the same time showcasing a woman who defies patriarchal norms and, in doing so, bends 'kastom' to her will.
 Tarcisia Tiningkon pushes back, critically examining the images and narratives we—and other Western filmmakers—have created.
 But to what extent can this rebuttal resonate in a film that is primarily in Western hands?

 Credits: